Meryl Streep in the 2000s

 Streep at the 56th San Sebastián International Film Festival in 2008.

-Meryl Streep throughout the 2000s appeared in many cinematic and theatrical productions.
-In 2001, Streep's voice appeared in the science-fiction film A.I.
+Throughout the 2000s Meryl Streep appeared in many cinematic and theatrical productions.
+In 2001, Streep voiced the Blue Fairy in the science-fiction film A.I.
 Artificial Intelligence.
-Streep that same year co-hosted the annual Nobel Peace Prize Concert, as well as appeared in the popular play The Seagull.
-In 2002, Streep appeared in the films Adaptation. and The Hours.
-In 2003, Streep appeared unaccredited in the comedy Stuck on You, and starred in the HBO play adaptation Angels in America.
-In 2004, Streep was awarded the AFI Life Achievement Award, and in that same year, she starred in the films The Manchurian Candidate and Lemony Snicket's A Series of Unfortunate Events.
+That same year she co-hosted the annual Nobel Peace Prize Concert with Liam Neeson.
+As well as returning to the Delacorte Theater for the first time in twenty three years, playing Irina Arkadina in a revival of Anton Chekhov's The Seagull.
+In 2002, Streep appeared in the films The Hours and Adaptation, for which she received an Academy Award nomination for Best Supporting Actress.
+In 2003, she starred in the six-episode miniseries, of HBO's adaptation of the play Angels in America, winning both a Best Actress Golden Globe Award and a Primetime Emmy Award.

+In 2004, Streep was awarded the AFI Life Achievement Award, and she also starred in the films The Manchurian Candidate and Lemony Snicket's A Series of Unfortunate Events.
 In 2005, Streep starred in the film Prime.
-Streep began 2006 with the film A Prairie Home Companion, and that same year, she starred in The Devil Wears Prada and the stage production Mother Courage and Her Children.
+Beginning 2006, with the film A Prairie Home Companion, and the stage production Mother Courage and Her Children.
+Then she slipped into the role of Miranda Priestly, for the first time in the acclaimed The Devil Wears Prada, which Streep would revise in twenty years.
 In 2007, Streep appeared in the films Dark Matter, Rendition, Evening, and Lions for Lambs.
 In 2008, Streep starred in the films Mamma Mia! and Doubt.
 In 2009, Streep starred in the films Julie & Julia and It's Complicated, as well as loaning her voice to the animated film Fantastic Mr. Fox.